Pulsed dye laser treatment: 8 things to be aware of if you’re considering this treatment

 2. It works by ‘shrivelling’ blood vessels

-The treatment works by targeting the tiny blood vessels beneath the skin’s surface which, over time (or due to scarring or birth marks, for instance), can become large or clustered, creating the appearance of redness.
+The pulsed dye laser works by targeting the tiny blood vessels beneath the skin’s surface which, over time (or due to scarring or birth marks, for instance), can become large or clustered, creating the appearance of redness.
 The laser delivers a beam of concentrated pure yellow light to the targeted blood vessels.
 This converts into heat, causing the blood vessels to shrivel.

 3. It shouldn’t damage surrounding tissue